Justice Department accuses Ericsson of failing to fully disclose alleged fraud and possible payments to ISIS

 The disclosure came three days after The Washington Post and other news organizations published details of an internal Ericsson probe that had uncovered evidence of extensive fraud by company officials, decisions to send workers into territory controlled by terrorists and the use of contractors who may have paid off Islamic State militants.

-The internal probe was obtained by the International Consortium of Investigative Journalists and shared with The Post as part of an international reporting project.
+A report on the findings of an internal probe was obtained by the International Consortium of Investigative Journalists and shared with The Post as part of an international reporting project.

 In a statement posted on its website, Ericsson said that it had been notified by the Justice Department on Tuesday that its disclosures to U.S. investigators on the Iraq matter had been “insufficient” and that the company had “breached” terms of its 2019 settlement with the U.S. government.